rocketeers/rocketeer/README.md

 Now, the core of Rocketeer is you can hook into any of those Tasks to peform additional actions, for this you'll use the `before` and `after` arrays of Rocketeer's config file.

 You can read more about Tasks and what you can do with them [in the wiki](https://github.com/Anahkiasen/rocketeer/wiki/Tasks).

+## Why not Capistrano ?

+That's a question that's been asked to me, why not simply use Capistrano ?
+I've used Capistrano in the past, it does everything you want it to do, that's a given.

+But, it remains a Ruby package and one that's tightly coupled to Rails in some ways; Rocketeer makes it so that you don't have Ruby files hanging around your app.
+That way you configure it once and can use it wherever you want in the realm of Laravel, even outside of the deploy routine.
+It's also meant to be a lot easier to apprehend, for first-time users or novices, Capistrano is a lot to take at once – Rocketeer aims to be as simple as possible by providing smart defaults and speeding up the time between installing it and first hitting `deploy`.

+It's also more though out for the PHP world – although you can configure Capistrano to run Composer and PHPUnit, that's not something it expects from the get go, while those tasks that are a part of every Laravel developper are integrated in Rocketeer's core deploy process.